key824999/MCP-DateTime/README.md

 - **Reliability**: Predictable behavior with full edge case coverage
 - **Precision**: ISO-8601 compliant datetime formatting and parsing
-- **AI usability**: All methods are well-named and MCP-discoverable for seamless integration
+- **AI usability**: All methods are clearly named and MCP-discoverable for seamless AI integration

 ---